What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 For digital agencies that create content, manage social media, or run advertising campaigns, media liability coverage protects against claims of defamation, copyright infringement, invasion of privacy, or other media-related torts committed through digital channels.

 If your agency accidentally uses a copyrighted image in a client campaign, publishes content that's deemed defamatory, or creates an ad that infringes on someone's intellectual property, media liability coverage responds.
 This is particularly relevant for content marketing agencies, social media agencies, and PR firms.
+This connects directly to another specialized risk β agencies that handle payment data face their own unique set of third-party obligations.

 PCI-DSS Fines and Assessments